-Key management personnel comprises the senior leadership team who are directly or indirectly responsible for planning, directing and controlling the activities of the Corporation.
+Key management personnel includes the senior leadership team who are directly or indirectly responsible for planning, directing and controlling the activities of the Corporation.
 Annual compensation of key management personnel that is directly attributable to the Corporation is as follows:

-2020 2019
+2021 2020

-Salaries and current employment benefits 14 14
+Salaries and current employment benefits 13 14

 Employee future benefits 1 1

 Termination benefits 1 1

-16 16
+15 16

-14. Short term Debt
+13. Short term Debt

-2020 2019 Commercial paper program 415 180
+2021 2020 Commercial paper program 195 415

-The corporation has following sources to meet short-term liquidity requirements:
+The Corporation has following sources to meet short term liquidity requirements:

-(i) Short-term liquidity requirements in part are met through the issuance of Commercial Paper ("CP").
-The CP program had a maximum authorized amount of \$300 and was supported by the Corporation's \$500 committed credit facility.
-In May 2020, the Corporation increased the committed credit facility to \$700, with a \$100 expansion option subject to mutual agreement, and the maximum CP authorized limit to \$500; and
+- (i) Short term liquidity requirements in part are met through the issuance of Commercial Paper ("CP").
+The CP program had a maximum authorized amount of \$500 and was supported by the Corporation's \$700 committed credit facility with \$100 expansion option subject to mutual agreement; and - (ii) The Corporation also has a \$100 uncommitted credit facility.
+The Corporation may draw on the credit facilities for working capital and general corporate purposes.
+Interest on drawn amounts under the credit facilities would apply based on Canadian benchmark rates.